seppmail/SEPPmail365/Readme.md

 **Synopsis:**
 Removes the SEPPmail inbound and outbound connector.
-Please note that connectors can only be removed, if no transport rules reference
+Please note that connectors can only be removed, if no transport rules reference it.
+If this is not the case you will get an error message.
-it.

 **Parameter List:**
 No additional parameters.